Oripi/wix-covid-wishlist/README.md

 if you wanna be really fancy you can also add a popup that will show once an item has been added to wishlist:
 ![alt wishlist popup](images/addToWishlistPopup.png)
-we'll manipulate it later to show and hide with animations.
+we'll manipulate it later to show and hide with animations. make sure to hide it on page load (can be done through the properties window).

 we're going to need a database to store our Wishlist data, so let's create one.